1 - Overview

 • ((Memory Total - Memory Free) / Memory Total) * 100

-• Memory Free: Current available free memory capacity
+• Memory Free: the amount of available memory currently free

 %

-• Memory Free: The capacity of free memory currently available
+• Memory Free: the amount of free memory currently available

-• Buffers: The capacity of memory used by buffers
+• Buffers: the amount of memory used for buffers

-• Cached: The capacity of memory used by page cache
+• Cached: the amount of memory used for the page cache

 %

 Memory Used [Actual]Actual used memory (bytes).
-The value subtracted from the total memory by the used memory.
-The available memory is calculated differently depending on the OS (refer to system.actual.free)bytes
+The value obtained by subtracting used memory from total memory.
+Available memory is calculated differently for each OS (see system.actual.free).bytes

 Memory Used [Swap]Used swap memory.bytes